 A. No. The Faculty Development Committee does not provide advances.
 Expenses are reimbursed following the completion of the faculty development activity and after necessary receipts and reports have been submitted and approved in Workday.

 Q: Are there deadlines for spending the money awarded by the Faculty Development Committee?

 A. Yes.
 Money awarded by the Faculty Development Committee must be spent in the fiscal year in which it was awarded.
 Receipts for faculty development activities must be submitted within 60 days of their original date or they will be denied by the Business Office.
 The exception would be if more than sixty days passed between the faculty development activity and announcement of the funding award.

 Q: Can I use the money I was awarded for Conference X to fund my travel to Conference Q?

 A. No. Your award is based on your application to participate in a specific faculty development activity.
 Awards are not transferable.

 Q: I estimated my airfare for the application, but when I actually went to book the ticket, the cost had increased.
 Can I get the additional money?

 A. It is unlikely.
 Faculty Development funding awards are based on the total amount indicated (and supported with documentation) in your original proposal.
 However, if (1) you have not exceeded the maximum funding allotment; (2) there is money available; and (3) the difference in cost is through no fault of your own, the request for additional funds may be considered by the Faculty Development Committee.

 Q: I am traveling by car to my faculty development activity.
 What is the current reimbursement rate per mile?

-A. The current employee mileage reimbursement rate is $.50 a mile.
-A Google map (or the equivalent) documenting the mileage to be traveled must be submitted with your funding proposal.
+A. The university reimburses at a rate of .655 cents a mile.
+Use the current mileage expense tag in Workday to calculate mileage when submitting reimbursement expense reports.
+A Google map (or the equivalent) documenting the mileage traveled must be submitted with your funding proposal.